A Test for Separability in Covariance Operators of Random Surfaces: Estimation and asymptotic properties

 \subsection{Hilbert-Schmidt integral operators}

-In the remaining part of this section we concentrate on the case, where $X$ is a random element in $H=L^2(S \times T)$, where $S$ and $T$ are bounded intervals.
-In this particular scenario, we choose $\Delta$ to be an integral operator generated by a kernel $\psi(t,t^{\prime})$.
+In the remaining part of this section we concentrate on the case, where $X$ is a random element in $H=L^2(S \times T)$ and {$S \subset \R^p$ and $T \subset \R^q$ are bounded measurable sets.} In this particular scenario, we choose $\Delta$ also to be an integral operator generated by a kernel $\psi(t,t^{\prime})$.
 With this choice, using the explicit formula for the operator $T_1$ described in Proposition \ref{prop:t1kernel} the minimum distance can be expressed in terms of the corresponding kernels, that is